Samuel Johnson Hilburn

 Samuel Johnson Hilburn (May 30, 1869 – September 27, 1943) was a lawyer and state legislator in Florida.
 He served in the Florida House of Representatives and the Florida Senate.

-Life and education
+Early and personal life and education

-He was born May 30, 1869, in Gainesville, Arkansas and spent his early life on a farm.
+He was born May 30, 1869, in Gainesville, Arkansas, and spent his early life on a farm.

 Hilburn's brother was Rev. J. P. Hilburn.

 After high school he went on to obtain a teaching certificate and taught for three years before enrolling at Centenary College.

 He obtained his law degree from Cumberland University in 1894 and was admitted to the bar in Wilson County, Tennessee.

-Hilburn married Jessie Moncrief from Lake City two years after moving to Palatka.
+Hilburn married Jessie Moncrief from Lake City two years after moving to Palatka, Florida.

+Hilburn bought the home built and owned by Marcus Loeb, who relocated to Atlanta.

 He was a member of the Royal Arch Masonry and also served as a grand chancellor of the Knights of Pythias.

 Career

-After obtaining the bar he moved to Palatka, Florida and became the city attorney, a position he served for eleven years.
+After obtaining the bar he moved to Palatka, Florida, and became the city attorney, a position he served for eleven years.

 He was also chairman of the Putnam County school board for seven years.

-In 1900 he was a Democratic Presidential Elector.
+In 1900 he was a Democratic presidential elector.